Varicose Veins Treatment Summery:

 How much does it cost for varicose veins treatment?

 The cost of varicose vein treatment varies depending on what treatments are needed and how many veins need to be treated.
 It can range from around $600 on the low end to several thousand on the high end.
-In many cases, by seeing a board-certified vein specialist, some or all of the expense can be covered by insurance, since you are treating a medical problem – venous disease.
+In many cases, by seeing a board-certified vein doctor, some or all of the expense can be covered by insurance, since you are treating a medical problem – venous disease.

 What is the treatment for varicose veins?